orange2120/NTUEE_light_dance/README.md

 $ npm start
 ```

 2. on your laptop(server), go to http://localhost:8080
-3. the rest is the same(rpi,esp8266)
+3. the rest is the same(RPi, ESP8266)

 ### Client